Capstone (BS)

 The Psychology BS capstone includes two components:

-The research lab capstone allows you to take full advantage of the abundance of psychological research happening right here in the Department of Psychology.
-In this course, you will draw from your experience in a faculty research lab (PSY 4/5993) to help develop the topic of your capstone paper for the PSY 3901W class.
-You are required to secure a research experience in a faculty member's lab for PSY 4/5993 credits (3 credit minimum) either the semester prior to or concurrently with your PSY 3901W enrollment.
-If you are in the process of finding a research lab experience, register for PSY 3901W as this course fills quickly.
+The research lab project allows you to take full advantage of the abundance of psychological research happening right here in the Department of Psychology.
+In this option, you will draw from your experience in a faculty research lab (PSY 4993, 5993, or CPSY 4994) to help develop the topic of your capstone paper for the PSY 3901W class.
+This option requires you to secure a laboratory research experience in a faculty member's lab for PSY 4/5993 or CPSY 4994 credits (3 credits minimum) either the semester prior to or concurrently with your PSY 3901W enrollment.
+Even if you are in the process of finding a research lab experience, register for PSY 3901W right when your registration opens as this course fills quickly.

 Before class begins: Arrange to assist in the lab of a faculty member through PSY 4/5993.